A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Methods

 \subsection{Self-Supervised Learning Techniques}

 In this section, we describe the set of SSL methods employed to pre-train our epoch encoder $f_{\theta}$ using unlabeled EEG data.
-The selection focused on well-established approaches in the literature, particularly in computer vision \cite{chen2024progress} and, more recently, in the time-series domain \cite{eldele2023self, rafiei2022self, lee2024neuronet}.
+The selection focused on well-established approaches in the literature, particularly in computer vision \cite{gui2024survey, chen2024progress} and, more recently, in the time-series domain \cite{eldele2023self, rafiei2022self, lee2024neuronet}.
+These paradigms were originally established over the past few years, and they remain the cornerstone pre-training objectives in current SSL research.
+Crucially, they form the algorithmic backbone of the most recent EEG foundation models \cite{lai2025simple, liu2026eeg, lee2025comprehensive}, which continue to rely on masked signal modeling \cite{wang2024cbramod, zhou2025csbrain, ouahidi2025reve} and contrastive learning \cite{ahuja2025ss, wang2025lead, thapa2026multimodal}.
+Consequently, this selection provides a comprehensive and representative framework for evaluating SSL capabilities within the scope of this study.
 An overview of these techniques is provided in Fig. \ref{fig:ssl_methods}.

 \textbf{SimCLR} \cite{chen2020simple}: Given an input sample $x$, two data augmentations $t \sim T$ and $t' \sim T$ are applied to generate a positive pair $v = t(x)$ and $v' = t'(x)$.
 These augmented views pass through a neural encoder $f_{\theta}$ (\textit{representation head}) to generate representations $h_{\theta} = f_{\theta}(v)$ and $h_{\theta}' = f_{\theta}(v')$.
 A lightweight \textit{projection head} $g_{\theta}$ maps the representations to the latent space $z_{\theta} = g_{\theta}(h_{\theta}) = W^{(2)}\sigma(W^{(1)}h_{\theta})$, being $\sigma$ a ReLU non-linearity, and $z_{\theta}' = g_{\theta}(h_{\theta}')$, where the \textit{NT-Xent} contrastive loss is applied after a final batch normalization.